andreus-sebes/showtime-plugin-webmedia/README.markdown

 I build this plugin for my own use because i wanted more than current Showtime plugins can give.
 The purpose of this plugin is to have the possibility to read free media sources avaivable in the Internet.

-I thanks Andreas Öman for this wonderfull application that is Showtime and for all the plugin documentation.
+I thanks Andreas Ã–man for this wonderfull application that is Showtime and for all the plugin documentation.
 I also thanks facanferff and NP for their excelent plugins.

 ## Release notes